-- 1. If NH_3 is added to the equilibrium system of Haber process, in which direction will the eqilibrium shift to consume added NH_3 so as to reduce the effect of stress? - 2.
-In this process, out of the reverse and forward reaction, which reaction will occur to a greater extent due to this stress ? - 3.
-What will be the effect of this stress on the yield of NH3?
+- 1. If NH3 is added to the equilibrium system, in which direction will the eqilibrium shift to consume added NH3 to reduce the effect of stress? - 2.
+In this process, out of the reactions (reverse and forward reaction), which reaction will occur to a greater extent? - 3.
+What will be the effect on yield of NH3?